akostrik/webserv/README.md

+# To do
+* read the RFC
+* do some tests with telnet and NGINX before

 # Web server
 * its prinmary funciton: to store, process, deliver web pages to clients
 * its secondary function: receiving content from clients (submitting web forms, including the uploading of files)